11 May How to Successfully Manage Larger Class Sizes

 Claudia gives us some excellent tips on how to handle larger groups successfully:

-My name is Claudia and I am an Italian teacher.
 Although I have been teaching my native tongue for many years, I am always excited and full of expectations every time I begin a new class.
-Every group is a different world, with different students that have different needs; that’s why in my opinion every lesson must be optimized and tailor made for every group of students.
+Every group is a different world, with different students that have different needs; that’s why, in my opinion, every lesson must be optimized and tailor-made for every group of students.

 Then I propose to revise the previous lesson through a game.
-For example, I divide them into couples, give each couple a piece of paper with an answer on it and they have to write on another sheet of paper the proper question.
-Afterward I stick either a question or an answer on the back of each student.
+For example, I divide them into teams of two, give each pair a piece of paper with an answer on it and they have to write on another sheet of paper the proper question.
+Afterwards, I stick either a question or an answer on the back of each student.
 At this point they have to go around the class and read the paper on the back of the classmates: if they read a question they have to answer, if they read an answer then they have to ask the proper question (kinesthetic channel).

 After 20 minutes we sit down again and review it together, summarizing all the questions and answers.

 The result?
-The students are now awake, no longer bored, they have learned without being aware of it and their interest is at a high level.
+The students are now awake, no longer bored, and their interest is at a high level.
 Now they are ready to open their books.
 Pretty neat, isn’t it?